jorgegorka/svelte-router/README.md

 ![license](https://img.shields.io/github/license/jorgegorka/svelte-router.svg)
 ![Code climate](https://img.shields.io/codeclimate/maintainability/jorgegorka/svelte-router.svg)

-## What is Svelte Router
+## What is Svelte Router SPA

 Svelte Router adds routing to your Svelte apps.
 It keeps your routes organized in a single place.

+With Svelte Router SPA you have all the features you need to create modern web applications with minimal configuration.

 It's designed for Single Page Applications (SPA).
 If you need Server Side Rendering then consider using [Sapper](https://sapper.svelte.dev/).